-The ATP faculty consists of the Athletic Training PD, Coordinator of Clinical Education (CEC), Team Physician/Medical Director, Director of Sports Medicine, Assistant Athletic Trainer, Graduate Assistant Athletic Trainers, and Preceptors.
+The MSAT faculty consists of the Athletic Training Program Director (PD), Coordinator of Clinical Education (CEC), Team Physician/Medical Director, Assistant Athletic Director of Sports Medicine, Assistant Athletic Trainers, Graduate Assistant Athletic Trainers, and Preceptors.

-The Medical Director, PD, and CEC are responsible for collaborating about the MSAT program to ensure appropriate updates are in place for providing quality education to the students.
+The Team Physician/Medical Director, PD, and CEC are responsible for appraising the MSAT program to ensure effective program administration occurs that ensures quality education to students.
 The PD and CEC are responsible for the day-to-day oversight and operation of the MSAT program.
-The PD will monitor program compliance with the

-CAATE, budget, course sequence, faculty responsibilities, and student progression.
-The CEC will assign student clinical placements, monitor clinical sites and Preceptors, provide updated communication and training to Preceptors and students, and be a liaison between the program and affiliated sites.
-The medical director will be responsible for the oversight of the educational program and provide guidance about educational decisions for the MSAT program.
+The PD will monitor program compliance with the CAATE, budget, course sequence, faculty responsibilities, and student progression.
+The CEC will assign student clinical placements, monitor clinical sites and Preceptors, provide updated communication and training to Preceptors and students, and be a liaison between the program and its clinically affiliated sites.
+The Team Physician/Medical Director will be responsible for the oversight of the educational program and provide guidance regarding the intersection of educational and clinical decisions for the MSAT program.

-The Team Physician, Director of Sports Medicine, Assistant Athletic Trainer, and the Graduate Assistant Athletic Trainers will provide primary medical care for Waynesburg University's intercollegiate patients; the PD and CEC will assist as needed and available.
-The AT faculty is responsible for preparing students for a career in Athletic Training.
+The Team Physician/Medical Director, Director of Sports Medicine, Assistant Athletic Trainers, and the Graduate Assistant Athletic Trainers will provide primary medical care for Waynesburg University's intercollegiate patients; the PD and CEC will assist as needed and available.
+The MSAT faculty are responsible for preparing students for a career in Athletic Training.

-The Team Physician shall oversee the provision of care administered by the Waynesburg University MSAT program.
-The Team Physician, or the appropriate Physician Consultant, shall supervise the care rendered by all paramedical personnel to all intercollegiate patients.
-The final judgment regarding athletic participation at Waynesburg University rests with the Team Physician.
-All Waynesburg University Certified Athletic Trainers work only under the direction of the Team Physician.
-The Certified Athletic Trainer will be responsible for the day-to-day care and medical services to the student-athletes.
-This includes but not limited to evaluation and diagnosis of injured patients; administering first aid and directing their rehabilitation programs, including modalities; and direct and supervise the daily activities of the Athletic Training Facility, under the direction of the Team Physician.
+The Team Physician/Medical Director shall oversee the provision of care administered by the Waynesburg University MSAT program.
+The Team Physician/Medical Director, or the appropriate physician consultant, shall supervise the care rendered by all paramedical personnel to all intercollegiate student-athlete patients.
+The final judgment regarding athletic participation at Waynesburg University rests with the Team Physician/Medical Director.
+All Waynesburg University Certified Athletic Trainers work only under the direction of the Team Physician/Medical Director.
+Waynesburg University Certified Athletic Trainers are responsible for the day-to-day care and medical services to all intercollegiate student-athlete patients.
+This includes but is not limited to evaluation and diagnosis; administering first aid and directing rehabilitation programs, including therapeutic modalities and interventions; and direct and supervise the daily activities of the Athletic Training Facility, under the direction of the Team Physician/Medical Director.
 The PD, CEC, and Preceptors supervise students during their clinical education experiences.